 Hajimemashite!
 It's nice to meet you!

 If you come to Japan you're going to find yourself saying this quite often.
 Introductions are very important in Japanese culture.
 It can be seen as an extension of the Japanese obsession with perfection.
 Things have to be perfect right from the start and that includes the start of every relationship, whether in business, school, or even casual meetings.
 It can sometimes seem like the introduction is the most important part of any endeavor.
 If you've got off on the right foot, all the subsequent steps aren't quite as important.
 But that introduction… gotta get that right!
+This is true in jikoshoukai and especially in the ALT self-intro class.

 I once attended an English camp where I spotted a tiny error in the program notes for the introductory speech.
 I pointed it out to the organizers and thought that was the end of it.
 Problem solved!
 I was surprised to find the organizers flipping out for the next half hour, trying to work out if they could reprint all the programs before the opening ceremony.
 I was very confused so I asked a Japanese co-worker why they were so agitated.
 She explained, "It's because it affects the opening ceremony.
 We think that if the opening is good, then the whole thing will be good.
 If the opening is bad, then everything is ruined."